siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-02-cybersecurity-in-the-metaverse-protecting-virtual-identities-and-assets.md

-In this blog post, we’ll explore the importance of cybersecurity in the metaverse, the risks it poses, and how users, developers, and organizations can protect virtual identities and digital assets in this emerging digital frontier.
+In this article, we’ll explore the importance of cybersecurity in the metaverse, the risks it poses, and how users, developers, and organizations can protect virtual identities and digital assets in this emerging digital frontier.
 ## What is the Metaverse?